majidv7/crypto-price-tracker/README.md

 The app will now be accessible at [http://localhost:5000](http://localhost:3000).

-4. **Now head to the Grafan Dashboard and add your desired metrics:**
+4. **Now head to the Grafana Dashboard and add your desired metrics:**

 [http://localhost:5000](http://localhost:5000).